Podcastindex-org/podcast-namespace/README.md

 ## ID's

 Their can be multiple **\<podcast:id>** elements to indicate a listing on multiple platforms, directories, hosts, apps and services.
-If no "platform" attribute is given, the id string in the element is considered to be the registered Podcastindex.org ID.
-If the "platform" attribute is present, the element's value is taken as the ID of this podcast on that respective platform.
-The following slugs can be used:
+The "platform" attribute shall be a slug representing the platform, directory, host, app or service.
+The slugs will look like this:

 - blubrry
 - captivate
+- podcastindex
 - fireside
 - transistor
 - libsyn